prezi/pride/README.md

 # Now you do some work and realize you also need another module (with an absolute URL)
 pride add https://github.com/myself/myproject

+# To add a mercurial module, use --repo-type
+pride add --repo-type hg mercurial-project

 # Once you changed stuff, you probably want to run "check" on all your projects:
 ./gradlew check